MCP Usage Examples

 Strategy 1: Use Specific Filters

-Show me Phase 3 EGFR inhibitors for non-small cell lung cancer
+Show me Phase 3 EGFR inhibitors for non-small cell lung cancerMore specific queries help you get the most relevant results.

 Strategy 2: Sequential Queries

-Show me Phase 3 EGFR inhibitors
+Show me Phase 3 EGFR inhibitorsThen:

-Show me Phase 2 EGFR inhibitors
+Show me Phase 2 EGFR inhibitorsBreak complex queries into focused, sequential questions.

 Strategy 3: Focus by Category

-Show me the top 20 most advanced oncology drugs by phase
+Show me the most advanced oncology drugs by phaseOrganize queries by categories to explore different aspects systematically.

 Common Query Patterns